Academia Gustaviana and Academia Gustavo-Carolina

 During the Soviet period lawyers of the Tartu State University, although working under severe ideological pressure, were involved in research and legislative work.
 Directly before Estonia regained its independence in 1991 the Faculty of Law prepared the Development Plan for Legal Education and Legal Science on the basis of the necessity to create an Estonian national legal order.
 The main theses of it were published in the law journal Eesti Jurist (Eesti õigushariduse tulevikust.
 On the future of Estonia’s legal education. – Eesti Jurist, 1991, No.1, pp. 10–17).

-After Estonia regained her independence in the beginning of the 1990s, the Faculty of Law faced the ambitious task of creating conditions for the development of legal science and academic education in law based thereupon that would correspond to the requirements of the democratic civil society and free market economy.
+After Estonia regained her independence in the beginning of the 1990s, the Faculty of Law faced the ambitious task of creating conditions for the development of legal science and academic education in law that would correspond to the requirements of the democratic civil society and free market economy.
 The Faculty of Law set the objective to develop an institution that would perform scientific, educational and cultural public functions and safeguard the communication on a par with similar institutions of the world.
-The Faculty of Law has set the priority to conduce to the development of legal scientific thought that would take into consideration the unifying trends related to the globalisation processes, while not losing sight of its irreplaceable role in safeguarding the development of the Estonian national legal science.
+For the future, the Faculty of Law has set the priority to support the development of legal scientific thought that would take into consideration the unifying trends related to the globalisation processes, while not losing sight of its irreplaceable role in safeguarding the development of the Estonian national legal science.

 In order to fulfil the aforementioned objectives, large-scale institutional and substantive reform had to be implemented.
 The first one covered the modification of the structure of the faculty – institutes of public law and private law and the corresponding professorship (chairs) were created.
 Further efforts concerned safeguarding the retraining of teaching staff and obtaining of new instructors.
 Substantive reform comprised all areas of public and private law without any exceptions.
 The curriculum had to be entirely reorganised and research capable of international competition had to be ensured.
 Together with the revised curricula a new system of degree studies, involving master’s and doctorate study, was introduced in the Faculty of Law.